 Kamalpreet became the 10th Indian in track and field event to secure the Olympic Games athletics qualification mark laid down by World Athletics.

-Here, are 10 things you should know about India's latest entrant into the Tokyo Olympics:
+Here, are 10 things you should know about India's latest finalist in Athletics at the Olympics:

 Kamalpreet Kaur is the first Indian woman to breach the 65m barrier